rpereira1990/MSDS459/IndividualAssignment1/part1.md

 ## 🌍 Theme 1: The Web as a Vast and Complex Knowledge Base

-The web is not just a collection of documents—it’s a rich, sprawling **ecosystem of structured, semi-structured, and unstructured information**.
+The web is not just a collection of documents.
+Rather, it's an **ecosystem of structured, semi-structured, and unstructured information**.
 Understanding its nature is critical to leveraging it for knowledge extraction.

 - **Heterogeneity of the Web**: Content varies widely in syntax, format, language, structure, and quality.
 - **Types of Web Content**: